Cryptanalysis, Cryptographic Attacks and Diffie-Hellman Key Exchange

 ElGamal is the signature variant of Diffie-Hellman and a building block in DSA and in OpenPGP encryption.
 It appears in DNSSEC algorithm allocations and in some legacy PKI material; for current Indian PKI work the practical scheme is ECDSA on P-256 or Ed25519 rather than ElGamal directly.

-Key management is the boring part that decides whether all of this maths is worth anything.
+Key management determines whether the mathematics above translates into actual security in practice.
 Generation must use a vetted RNG.
 Distribution must not pass private keys over the network.
 Escrow is politically controversial in India (the IT Act decryption rules under Section 69 sit at the edge of the issue).
 Rotation must be scheduled and tested.
 Revocation must publish through CRL and OCSP.
 Destruction must be verifiable.
 Hardware Security Modules (HSMs) handle high-value keys (CCA root keys, NPCI signing keys, IDRBT bank-grade keys) inside FIPS 140-2 Level 3 or higher tamper-resistant boundaries.
 Cross-link with Asymmetric Cryptosystems, Hashing, PKI and Digital Signatures for the PKI and DSC detail and with Cryptography Fundamentals for the historical attack vocabulary.